RaviPatel1713/RaviPatel1713/README.md

 **RaviPatel1713/RaviPatel1713** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile. -->

 - 👨‍💻 Software Engineer
-- 🌱 I’m currently learning full stack engineering and art of delivering products faster and efficiently
+- 🌱 I’m currently learning full stack engineering and the art of delivering products faster and efficiently
 - 📫 How to reach me: [ravipatel1713@gmail.com]
 - 🔗 [LinkedIn](https://www.linkedin.com/in/yourprofile)
 - 😄 Pronouns: He/Him